thienan11/MappingForSocialJustice/README.md

 ## Requirements

-To run a script, you will need Python 3.x and the following dependencies:
+To run a script, you will need Python 3.x and certain dependencies, which can be installed through the `requirements.txt` file.

-- opencv-python
-- torch
-- ultralytics

-These dependencies can be installed through the `requirements.txt` file.

 ## Installation